InfuseAI/primehub-site/docs/getting_started/install_primehub.md

 ## Apply License Key (Optional)

->By the default trial license, it doesn't allow to add new groups, instance types, images.
+>By default, a trial license is applied.
+See [trial license limitations](../license).
->If you don't have a valid license file.
-Please contact InfuseAI for the license inquiry.
+>Please contact InfuseAI for the license inquiry for a valid commercial license.

 If you have a valid license file from InfuseAI, run this command to apply a license key.